 Use the Top Tether.
 Check the car seat and vehicle manual to identify the correct anchor point and strap it tightly to the vehicle.

 If you or a loved one is injured in a car accident, there are no fees and no obligations to sit down with our legal team and discuss your legal options.
-Contact The Edwards Law Firm at (361) 541-6333 to schedule your free consultation today!
+Contact The Edwards Law Firm at (361) 541-6333 or complete an online form to schedule your free consultation today!